 - Dedicated support for developers

-- Development skills are required to launch
+- Development skills are required to build customizations

 Below, you’ll find a more detailed discussion on each benefit and drawback, along with a concrete step-by-step description of building a marketplace and an example budget.

 Day 1: Research and choose your setup

 Research WordPress marketplace plugins, compare features, functionality, and costs.
 There are many alternatives to choose from and the feature set and pricing vary, so you need to understand your marketplace feature requirements quite specifically.
 In the end, you decide on using a combination of WordPress + WooCommerce + Dokan and do the initial set up:

 - Research hosting possibilities and buy hosting that includes an SSL certificate (WPEngine, for example) ($25/mo).

 - Install WordPress on your server.

 Day 2–3: Install & activate your marketplace plugins, choose a theme

 - Install and activate WooCommerce plugin (free).
 WooCommerce allows you to transform your WordPress website into an eCommerce store.